Darna (2009 TV series): Production

-Principal photography commenced in June 2009.
+Rivera trained in martial arts in preparation for her role.
+Principal photography commenced on July 10, 2009.

 Reception

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Darna earned a 44.1% rating.
 The final episode scored a 32.9% rating.

 Critical response

-Darna opened with positive reviews, writer Nestor Torre of Philippine Daily Inquirer said the pilot episode is "loud and livid".
-Torre continues to mention "...two performances stand out because they’re 'different'.
-The first is Janice de Belen’s portrayal of Consuelo, the mother of Valentina.
-De Belen’s characterization is outstanding, because it’s deeply felt, while not being over-the-top..." and "the other interesting performance thus far is turned in by Iwa Moto as Valentina.
+Writer Nestor Torre of Philippine Daily Inquirer said the pilot episode is "loud and livid".
+Torre also stated "two performances stand out because they're 'different'.
+The first is Janice de Belen's portrayal of Consuelo, the mother of Valentina.
+De Belen's characterization is outstanding, because it's deeply felt, while not being over-the-top..." and "the other interesting performance thus far is turned in by Iwa Moto as Valentina.
 With some help from creative scripting, her character is more tragic and conflicted than past versions of the story had it".